anoma/nspec/docs/node_architecture/engines/reads_for_overview.juvix.md

 A `ReadsForResponse` indicates whether the `reads_for` relationship exists.

 - `readsFor`: True if externalIdentityA can read for externalIdentityB, False otherwise.
-- `error`: An error message if the query failed.
+- `err`: An error message if the query failed.

 ### `SubmitReadsForEvidenceRequest` message